-Familiarity with JUMP Math teacher and student resources makes teachers’ and students’ experiences with the program more productive and rewarding, therefore JUMP Math professional development is an important part of the National Book Fund award.
+Familiarity with JUMP Math teacher and student resources makes teachers’ and students’ experiences with the program more productive and rewarding, therefore JUMP Math professional development is an required part of the National Book Fund award.

 - Teachers who live in geographic regions where in-person professional development sessions are not offered will be offered a webinar.

 - Teachers who have completed a PD session since January 1, 2016 are welcome to participate in a free professional development session of their choice.

 Please note that National Book Fund awardees cannot transfer their training to another teacher.